 What are Seller Concessions?

 When you purchase a home, there are closing costs and other fees that you must pay to get a mortgage.
 In general, closing costs make up between 2% and 6% of the total price of your new home.
-Sometimes it is possible to negotiate with the seller to get them to pay seller concessions, which may help the buyer pay for closing costs.
+Sometimes it is possible to negotiate with the seller to get them to pay some of the buyer’s closing costs, which would benefit the buyer.
 Seller concessions are not always requested, but could be beneficial to both the buyer and the seller in certain situations.

 A new home buyer may request specific concessions that will help them cover closing costs or receive a better deal on their new investment.
 The previous homeowner may also agree to pay seller concessions to assist with repairs that were discovered during the inspection, or cosmetic upgrades that were put off to sell in a quicker timeline.